What are the different dispute types and how do I use them?

 1. Didn’t receive the good or service

-a.
 Choose this if you’ve paid for merchandise or a service and never received it.

 1. Incorrect billed amount

-1. Funds not dispersed
+1. Funds not disbursed

 1. Credit not processed

-a.
 Choose this if a merchant told you to expect a refund from a recent purchase, but that refund didn’t come through.

 1. Duplicate transaction

-a.
 Choose this when you authorize one transaction, but the merchant charges you multiple times for the same item.

 1. Defective merchandise

-a.
 Choose this when there’s a problem with the item or service you paid for.

-1. Cancelled recurring payment
+1. Canceled recurring payment

-a.
 Choose this if you were charged after you stopped a recurring payment.

 1. Paid by other means

-a.
 Choose this if you paid for this transaction with another method but your Robinhood card was charged instead.

-Reference No. 20210311-1559523-4681146
+Reference No. 3147697

 Still have questions?
 Contact Robinhood Support

-Brokerage services are offered through Robinhood Financial LLC, (“RHF”) a registered broker dealer (member SIPC) and clearing services through Robinhood Securities, LLC, (“RHS”) a registered broker dealer (member SIPC).
-Cryptocurrency services are offered through Robinhood Crypto, LLC (“RHC”) (NMLS ID: 1702840).
-Robinhood Crypto is licensed to engage in virtual currency business activity by the New York State Department of Financial Services.
-The spending account is offered through Robinhood Money, LLC (“RHY”) (NMLS ID: 1990968), a licensed money transmitter.
-A list of our licenses has more information.
-The Robinhood Cash Card is a prepaid card issued by Sutton Bank, Member FDIC, pursuant to a license from Mastercard®.
-Mastercard and the circles design are registered trademarks of Mastercard International Incorporated.
+The Robinhood Cash Card is a prepaid card issued by Sutton Bank, Member FDIC, pursuant to a license from Mastercard® International Incorporated.
 RHF, RHY, RHC and RHS are affiliated entities and wholly owned subsidiaries of Robinhood Markets, Inc. RHF, RHY, RHC and RHS are not banks.
-Products offered by RHF are not FDIC insured and involve risk, including possible loss of principal.
-RHC is not a member of FINRA and accounts are not FDIC insured or protected by SIPC.
-RHY is not a member of FINRA, and products are not subject to SIPC protection, but funds held in the Robinhood Money spending account and Robinhood Money Cash Card account may be eligible for FDIC pass-through insurance (see the Robinhood Cash Card Agreement and the Robinhood Spending Account Agreement).
+Securities products offered by RHF are not FDIC insured and involve risk, including possible loss of principal.
+Cryptocurrencies held in RHC accounts are not covered by FDIC or SIPC protections and are not regulated by FINRA.
+RHY products are not subject to SIPC coverage but funds held in the Robinhood Money spending account and Robinhood Cash Card account may be eligible for FDIC pass-through insurance (review the Robinhood Cash Card Agreement and the Robinhood Spending Account Agreement).

 Options trading entails significant risk and is not appropriate for all customers.
 Customers must read and understand the Characteristics and Risks of Standardized Options before engaging in any options trading strategies.
 Options transactions are often complex and may involve the potential of losing the entire investment in a relatively short period of time.
 Certain complex options strategies carry additional risk, including the potential for losses that may exceed the original investment amount.